lorensen/VTKExamples/src/VTKBook/04Chapter4.md

 face neighbor?) require one level of boundary

 information.
 In rare cases, two or more levels are required.
-**Figure4--11** illustrates boundary cells and points corresponding to the central red piece of the sphere.
+**Figure 4-11** illustrates boundary cells and points corresponding to the central red piece of the sphere.

 Finally, it should be noted that the ability to divide data into